IAIA24 Sessions

 Conference Topic: T9.
 Innovative methods and decision-support tools for a Just Transformation

-CEAs can inform a Just Transformation through the application of multiple knowledge systems to evaluate impacts at meaningful scales.
+Cumulative Effects Assessments (CEA) can inform a Just Transformation through the application of multiple knowledge systems to evaluate impacts at meaningful scales.
 This session presents a multi-community CEA with three First Nations in Canada, a web-based modelling platform, and Indigenous Science as a distinct knowledge system with a ‘cumulation of knowledge'.

 Acceptance Status: approve